commschamp/cc_tutorial/tutorials/tutorial1/README.md

 ```

 #### Polymorphic Message ID Retrieval
-Usage of `comms::option::IdInfoInterface` option adds the following type and interface
+Usage of `comms::option::app::IdInfoInterface` option adds the following type and interface
 function to the defined class.
 ```cpp
 class Message